folk-lab/RTA-Temperature-Controller/README.md

 There are two modes of operation.

 ### Up Toggle Position - Manual
 Allows the user to operate the temperature controller as before.
-Simply use the variable transfomer to adjust the output.
+Simply use the variable transformer to adjust the output.

 ### Down Toggle Position - PID Control
 Automates an annealing sequence.